spertuzz/SimplePhysJS/docs/README.md

 ## Theory

 If you're as fascinated by math as I am, feel free to check out the theory that makes this project possible!
-I still haven't created it, but soon a `THEORY.md` or a document or something like that will be available with a detailed explanation of all the math used in this engine.
+All of the math and physics used to create this project is explained in detail in <a href="THEORY.md">THEORY.md</a>.
+Enjoy!